DigitalPublishingToolkit/Money-Lab-Reader/docs/1_3-Heidenreichs.md

 concepts.
 In other words: these concepts only appear with the ascent of money, and may not survive its end.

-Early pre-monetary economies usually do not extend much over the clan, or the village, or a tribe.
+Early pre-monetary economies usually did not extend much over the clan, or the village, or a tribe.
 Their reach was severely hindered by the fact that the reach of transactions and memorized records was restricted to friends or friends of friends.
 Most objects did not circulate much